Court: House entitled to Mueller probe grand jury testimony

 “After all, the Committee sought these materials preliminary to an impeachment proceeding and the Senate impeachment trial has concluded.
 Why is this controversy not moot?”
 Rao wrote.

-The ruling softens the blow of a loss the House endured two weeks ago when judges on the same court refused to force former White House counsel Don McGahn to testify before Congress.
-The split decisions leave neither the administration nor Congress with a clear upper hand in the ongoing inter-branch dispute that federal courts have been grappling with.
+The ruling softens the blow of a loss the House endured two weeks ago when judges on the same court said they would not force former White House counsel Don McGahn to testify before Congress.
+The split decisions leave neither the administration nor Congress with a clear upper hand in an ongoing inter-branch dispute.

-Though the ruling is a major win for Democrats who have fought the Justice Department for nearly a year, it’s unclear what the House will actually do with the material.

 The case is one of several disputes between the Trump administration and Congress that courts have grappled with in recent months.